 Note on Other Dodd-Frank Executive Compensation Provisions.
 In mid-July 2017, the SEC issued an updated Agency Rule List which removed several executive compensation-related proposed rules from the “proposed rule state” list to the “long-term actions” list.
 The items moved to the “long-term actions” list include the pay-for-performance, clawbacks, and hedging proposed rules.
 The SEC also moved universal proxy to the “long-term actions” list.

-On June 1, 2017, the PCAOB adopted new requirements for auditor reports that, if adopted by the SEC, would significantly modify the auditor’s reporting model.
+On June 1, 2017, the PCAOB adopted new requirements for auditor reports that would significantly modify the auditor’s reporting model.
 On October 23, 2017, the SEC approved the PCAOB’s proposed Auditing Standard 3101.
-The new rules will require auditors to include new disclosures in their reports regarding “critical audit matters.”2 “Critical audit matters” or “CAMs,” a new concept in audit reporting, is defined as “any matter arising from the audit of the financial statements that was communicated or required to be communicated to the audit committee and that (1) relates to accounts or disclosures that are material to the financial statements and (2) involved especially challenging, subjective, or complex auditor judgment.”
+The new rules will require auditors to include new disclosures in their reports regarding “critical audit matters.”2“Critical audit matters,”or “CAMs,” a new concept in audit reporting, is defined as “any matter arising from the audit of the financial statements that was communicated or required to be communicated to the audit committee and that (1) relates to accounts or disclosures that are material to the financial statements and (2) involved especially challenging, subjective, or complex auditor judgment.”
 It is not currently clear to what degree this new concept will influence other aspects of the audit process, such as the relationships between the audit committee, internal audit, auditors and management.
 The PCAOB’s new requirements also include disclosures regarding the auditor’s tenure and independence.

 In May 2014 the Financial Accounting Standards Board (“FASB”) issued ASU No. 2014-09, Revenue from Contracts with Customers.
 Since then, several additional ASUs have been issued to clarify various elements of the guidance and to extend the date of implementation.
 Now adoption is around the corner—adoption is effective for reporting periods beginning after December 15, 2017 for calendar-year companies, and early implementation is permitted.
 SEC staff has urged companies to raise questions regarding implementation sooner rather than later, and has indicated that it expects implementation to have a material impact on most companies’ disclosures.
 In addition to a company’s disclosure, implementation is likely to require changes in a company’s internal control procedures.
 Implementation may also have unexpected consequences, for example, companies planning to file a new Form S-3 or a post-effective amendment to a Form S-3 may want to consider doing so prior to implementation to avoid having to revise 2015 financial statements as well (although this requirement would not apply in every instance).
 Many companies are also in the process of assessing the impact of or implementing other ASUs, including ASUs regarding measuring inventory, the presentation of tax assets and liabilities, accounting for share-based payment transactions, and recognition of certain assets and liabilities related to leases.

-Global Proxy Voting and Engagement Principles, published in March 2016 and its January 2017 letter to corporate directors, both of which made clear that State Street was engaging directly with companies on enhancing environmental disclosures.
-In June 2017, the Task Force on Climate-related Disclosures, sponsored by the Group of 20, which has called for new disclosures by companies in all sectors, similarly urged companies to assess the viability of their short- and long-term business models in relation to hypothetical, near-future scenarios in which demand for carbon assets is significantly lower and the price of carbon assets has changed significantly.
+On August 31, 2017, Vanguard released its annual Investment Stewardship Report, which greatly expanded on prior years’ reports, along with an open letter to directors of public companies from Chairman and CEO Bill McNabb.
+In its Report, Vanguard expressed concern regarding the “absence of clear disclosure and informed board oversight” over climate change risk, and indicated that it will be paying closer attention to corporate disclosures on climate change risk and stockholder proposals requesting greater disclosure.
+On August 14, 2017, State Street Global Advisors issued new climate change disclosure guidance targeting U.S. and international public companies primarily in the oil and gas, utilities and mining sectors.
+The new guidance, entitled Perspectives on Effective Climate Change Disclosure, identifies “best practices” in climate-related disclosure (primarily referencing European companies) and prescribes detailed disclosure methods in areas it deems pertinent to investors.
+This guidance follows State Street’s Global Proxy Voting and Engagement Principles, published in March 2016 and its January 2017 letter to corporate directors, both of which made clear that State Street was engaging directly with companies on enhancing environmental disclosures.
+In June 2017, the Task Force on Climate-related Disclosures, sponsored by the Group of 20, which has called for new disclosures by companies in all sectors, similarly urged companies to assess the viability of their shortand long-term business models in relation to hypothetical, near-future scenarios in which demand for carbon assets is significantly lower and the price of carbon assets has changed significantly.

 Despite the early June 2017 announcement of the President’s decision to withdraw the U.S. from the Paris climate agreement, a number of U.S. cities, states and companies have launched various efforts and expressed commitments to pursue the goals of the Paris agreement.
 In anticipation of President Trump’s announcement, on May 10, 2017, the CEOs of 30 large U.S. companies publicly reinforced their commitment to continuing their climate change mitigation efforts.
 Days after President Trump announced that the U.S. would be withdrawing from the global climate agreement, more than 1,200 business leaders, mayors, governors and college presidents promised in an open letter to “continue to support climate action to meet the Paris Agreement.”
-Given recent developments, we expect the 2 degree scenario to be of particular focus during the upcoming 2018 annual report season.
-Although these developments are most immediately meaningful for companies that hold annual meetings, we expect that companies in the energy and related sectors will see a rise in investor interest in these matters, even if those companies do not hold annual meetings.
+During the 2017 proxy season, approximately 33 companies received stockholder proposals requesting that they report on and/or assess the impact of meeting the “2 degree scenario,” which under the Paris agreement is the upper limit on global warming that could avert the worst consequences of climate change.
+In contrast, only approximately 26 such proposals were received by companies during the 2016 proxy season, despite the overall decrease in the aggregate number of stockholder proposals from 2016 to 2017.
+Given recent developments, we expect the 2 degree scenario to be of particular focus during the upcoming 2018 proxy season.

 A Reminder: Check Your Disclosure on Known Trends and Uncertainties